MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 + You can create new roles or customize existing roles.
 + Roles are defined in a JSON formatted file and include *Actions*, *NotActions*, and *AssignableScopes*.
 + You can use the Activity Log to monitor role assignments.

+### Review
+In this lab, you have completed:
+- Implement management groups.
+- Create a custom RBAC role
+- Assign RBAC roles
+- Create a custom RBAC role.
+- Monitor role assignments with the Activity Log.

 ### You have successfully completed the lab